Skip to main content

 get_task_status

-Gets the current status of a task running on the Directory Domain object.
+Get the current status of a task running on the Directory Domain object.

 This is used to ensure the task is completed.
 For example, the primary utilization of this is when updating Synology's internal Domain user and group list.